cmstatr/cmstatr/README.md

 data`](https://www.jstatsoft.org/article/view/v059i10).
 That is,
 individual observations should be in rows and variables in columns.

 Where possible, this package uses general solutions.
-Lookup tables are avoided wherever possible.
+Look-up tables are avoided wherever possible.

 # Issues